iterative/dvc.org/content/docs/command-reference/metrics/index.md

           cache: false
 ```

-`False` value of the additional `cache` option specifies that this is not data
+`cache: false` above specifies that `summary.json is not a data file: it will
-file, it should not be moved to DVC cache and it should be commited to Git
+not be <abbr>cached</abbr> by DVC.
+Metric files are normally committed with Git
-history instead.
+instead.

-### Difference between continuous and scalar metrics

-DVC has two concepts for metrics for representing result of machine learning
-training or data processing:

-1. `dvc metrics` to represent scalar numbers such as AUC, true positive rate and
-   others.
-2. `dvc plots` to visualize continuous metrics such as AUC curves, loss
-   functions, confusion matrices, and others.

-In this section, only scalar metrics are covered.

 ## Options